ietf/tao/Tao.md

 for information about the ways that many people fit into the IETF.

-Quoting from <a href="https://tools.ietf.org/html/rfc3935">
+Quoting from <a href="https://www.rfc-editor.org/info/rfc3935">RFC 3935:
-RFC 3935: A Mission Statement for the IETF</a>,
+A Mission Statement for the IETF</a>:
 "the overall goal of the IETF is to make the Internet work better.
 Its mission is to produce high quality, relevant technical and engineering documents that influence the way people